2008 North Carolina Council of State election

-Primary elections were held on May 6, 2008 for races in which more than one candidate filed for a party's nomination.
+Primary elections were held on May 6, 2008, for races in which more than one candidate filed for a party's nomination.

-One of the results of the general election was that women held a majority (six of 10, including the Governor) of the seats on the Council of State for the first time.
-Only one incumbent, State Auditor Les Merritt, was defeated.
+One of the results of the general election was that women held a majority (six of 10) of the seats on the Council of State for the first time.
+Only one incumbent, Republican state auditor Les Merritt, was defeated.
+Democrats held the open races for governor, lieutenant governor, treasurer, and insurance commissioner.

 Governor of North Carolina

 Governor Mike Easley term-limited, so he was not able to run for a third consecutive term as governor.
 Lieutenant Governor Bev Perdue won the Democratic primary, and Charlotte mayor Pat McCrory won the Republican primary.
 Michael Munger was the nominee of the Libertarian Party.

 Purdue defeated McCrory in the general election with 50.3% of the vote to McCrory's 46.9%.
 Perdue was the first female governor of North Carolina.

 Lieutenant Governor of North Carolina

 Lt.
 Governor Bev Perdue was term-limited and decided to run for governor.
 State Senator Walter Dalton won the Democratic primary, and State Senator Robert Pittenger won the Republican primary.
 Phillip Rhodes was nominated by the Libertarian Party.

 In the general election, Dalton defeated Pittenger.
 Dalton received 51.1% of the vote and Pittenger received 45.9%.